 - Ligaments – Injuries and accidents (e.g. sports accident, concussions, car accidents, etc.) can also damage the ligaments of the cervical spine.

 - Spinal nerve roots – Disc degeneration, bone spurs, joint arthritis, or spinal misalignment can irritate spinal nerve roots.

 The upper part of your neck where it connects with the skull is the critical spot when it comes to neck pain.
 The atlas (C1), the vertebra that supports the head and gives it freedom to move, is the most flexible and vulnerable one in the whole spine.
 It lacks protection and support as it has no disc above or below it.
 When the atlas misaligns, the rest of the neck will compensate to keep the head balanced in a neutral position.

 Upper Cervical Chiropractic: The Natural Fix to Neck Pain

-Upper cervical chiropractors specialize in correcting the atlas misalignment – the root cause of many tech neck and other neck issues.
+Blair upper cervical chiropractors specialize in correcting the atlas misalignment – the root cause of many tech neck and other neck issues.
 If you are looking for a chiropractor for neck pain in Escondido, CA, that offers an effective solution, Rickards Chiropractic is an excellent choice.
 Whether your neck pain developed from neck or any other conditions we mentioned above, our upper cervical chiropractic care uses a natural technique that we personalize for our patients of all ages.

 We address the underlying cause of your neck pain through a meticulous, scientific approach.
 We take into consideration that your neck is already stiff and painful!
 Our upper cervical chiropractic care is painless and precise, devoid of any forceful neck adjustments.
 This results in adjustments that hold in place for as long as possible.
 Contact us to experience our unique approach and let us help you get rid of your neck pain.